 There are longer-term, structural supply and demand issues, too.
 California, for instance, is the most developed state for solar.
 There, the land has been exhaustively “picked over” by developers for years and the easiest to develop, most affordable land is already under lease.
 As a result, the supply of land is now constrained while demand is still present, which is driving up lease rates toward $1,000/acre.

-As another example, West Texas used to be incredibly popular for solar farms due its unique combination of expansive plots of flat, clear farmland, robust transmission infrastructure, and plenty of sun.
+As another example, West Texas used to be incredibly popular for solar farms due to its unique combination of expansive plots of flat, clear farmland, robust transmission infrastructure, and plenty of sun.
 But West Texas now is somewhat a victim of its own success, as lease rates escalated due to the popularity of siting solar (and wind) farms there and suitable land became harder to find, plus the recent boom in domestic oil and gas production in the region and increasing congestion on the electrical grid.
 As a result, developer interest has waned and lease rates have fallen.
 Interest in developing solar projects closer to central Texas, however, has exploded, and lease rates there are climbing.

 Ease of Construction